Pavankumarc/mp1/README.md

 58. Anagrams
 59. Shutdown computer
 60. Merge arrays
+61. Remove spaces
+62. Delete vowels

 **not able to do**

 1. Addition using pointers
-2. Delete vowels
-3. C substring
+2. C substring
-4. Sort a string
+3. Sort a string
-5. Remove spaces